VenusChhantel/PMAT-WriteUp/1-2.BasicDynamicAnalysis/RAT.Unknown.exe.md

 <br>

 Furthermore, when checking the process TCP/IP under Process Explorer, it was listening on port 5555 as shown below.
+This could actually be a bind shell.

 <image src="../Images/RAT.Unknown.exe6.png" caption="" alt="" height="" width="" position="center" command="fit" option="" class="img-fluid" title="" >

-From the remnux machine, it was then to connected to that port using netcat where it output some base64 encoded value as shown below.
+To verify it that was bind shell, it was connected to that port from Remnux machine using netcat where it output some base64 encoded value as shown below.

 <image src="../Images/RAT.Unknown.exe7.png" caption="" alt="" height="" width="" position="center" command="fit" option="" class="img-fluid" title="" >